MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 -   Create the UWP app project in Partner Center.

--   Use XDP to set up your project for Xbox Live usage.
+-   Use Partner Center to set up your project for Xbox Live usage.

--   Link your Partner Center product to your XDP product.

--   Create developer accounts in XDP (required when running your Xbox Live title in your sandbox).
+-   Create developer accounts in Partner Center (required when running your Xbox Live title in your sandbox).

 If your titles support multiplayer play, some additional settings may be required in your multiplayer session templates.
 All Windows 10 titles that use Xbox Live multiplayer and write to an MPSD (multiplayer session document) require this new field in the list of "capabilities" found in your session templates: ```userAuthorizationStyle: true```.